Plato’s Five Regimes: Understanding The Classical Forms of Government as Presented By Plato

 A Polity is a general term that roughly means “ideal mixed-Republic” (AKA the point of Plato’s book is to describe a polity that ensures all else).

-Sure, one can limit the influence of their deep poetic self in their own soul and reign in their wants of liberty and equality, but in a free 2017 Republic we want to eat our cake too.
+Sure, one can limit the influence of their deep poetic self in their own soul and reign in their wants of liberty and equality, but in a free modern-day Republic, we want to eat our cake too.

 Thus, a polity is indeed ideally rooted in an aristocracy (properly understood as more like the rule of philosopher kings than oligarchs), then timocracy, then oligarchy, and then democracy, with each higher-order sphere having dominion over the other.
 But that aside, great care should be given (in creating the laws) to let oligarchy and democracy flourish “within their own spheres“.